Highlighted items updated as of 7/17/23

 Each student will have an account with a designated number in the lunchroom.
 Parents have three options when paying on their student’s account.
 Payments by check, cash, or online are accepted.
 To pay online, parents may go to the Greenville County Schools website and click on the “myschoolbucks.com” link to set up an account.

 Meals may not be charged.
 If a student does not have money in their account, they will be given an alternate meal.
 There will be no provision by the school to provide lunch money.
 Keeping up with lunch money is the sole responsibility of the student.
-Students must have their ID badge in order to purchase breakfast and/or lunch.
+Students should have their ID badge in order to purchase breakfast and/or lunch.

 Students should refrain from eating or drinking outside of the school cafeteria.
 Students may carry only water in a container with a screw-top cap and/or flip-up spout during the day.

 Homework may be assigned to students as a way to supplement and strengthen the student’s regular classwork.
 Homework is a part of a student’s grade, and the student is responsible for completing and submitting it.